brooklynrail/brooklynrail-platform/content/events/2020/08/common-ground-a-conversation-with-dwight-bullard.md

 ---
 title: "Common Ground: A Conversation with Dwight Bullard"
-summary: Please join us for our inaugural episode of Common Ground, where we will be joined by State Senator Dwight M. Bullard.
+summary: Please join us for our inaugural episode of Common Ground, where we will be joined by State Senator Dwight M. Bullard to discuss voter suppression and discrimination.
+We will close with a reading from writer and translator Ted Dodson.
 We'll conclude with a poetry reading from Ted Dodson.
 people:
   - person: dwight-bullard
     event_bio: >-